 The set of all non-influential agents persuaded by an LTP agent $p$ is denoted as $\mathcal{N}_p$.
-Since $p$ is an LTP agent and $q\in \mathcal{N}_p$, it implies that all possible walks from each agent in $\mathcal{I}_q$ to $q$ also traverse $p$.
-An LTP agent can be an influential agent (\textit{i.e.} a stubborn agent or an oblivious agent in an iSCC) or a non-influential agent.
-An influential agent is an LTP agent only if each path from the remaining influential agents in $\mathcal{I}_q$ to $q$ traverses $p$.
+Note that if $p\in \mathcal{I}$ is an influential agent, condition (i) alone ensures that $p$ is an LTP agent.
+The condition (ii) in Defn. \ref{defn:LTP} is required to be satisfied only when $p$ is non-influential.
+It implies that if a non-influential agent $p$ is persuaded by an LTP agent $c$ (\textit{i.e} $p\in \mathcal{N}_{c}$), then $p$ itself cannot be an LTP agent.

 The following example illustrates the identification of an LTP agent and the agent(s) it persuades.

+\begin{expm} Consider the network $\mathcal{G}$ shown in Fig. \ref{Fig:expm_1_graph}.
+Since $\mathcal{G}$ is strongly connected, only the stubborn agents $2$ and $6$ are influential and have a path to all agents.
+Fig \ref{Fig:LTP_expm_1} demonstrates that each path from $2$ to $4$ (and $5$) in $\mathcal{G}$ traverses through $3$.
+Moreover, the paths from $6$ to $4$ (and $5$) also traverse through $3$ as displayed in Fig. \ref{Fig:LTP_expm_2}.
+Since the paths from $2$ and $6$ to $3$ do not traverse any common node.
+Thus, $3$ is an LTP agent and $\mathcal{N}_3=\{4,5\}$.
+Similarly, $6$ is also an LTP agent and $\mathcal{N}_6=\{1\}$.

+{Note that each path from $2$ and $6$ to $5$ traverses $4$.
+Hence, $4$ satisfies condition 1) in Defn. \ref{defn:LTP}.
+However, since $4 \in \mathcal{N}_3$, it is not an LTP agent.} \end{expm}